readthedocs/blog/apt-packages.rst

        - libclang
        - cmake

+(Notice that at the moment our images are based Ubuntu 18.04, this will change in the near future)

 And you can draw inspiration from some community projects that are using this feature already:

 - `geoserver-rest`_, a Python library to interact with GeoServer, uses `apt_packages`